 Who am I?

 How do you push yourself mentally and physically?
-I completed Marathon des Sables earlier this year (arguably one of the hardest ultra marathons in the world) and it left me wanting more.
+I completed Marathon des Sables in 2019 (arguably one of the hardest ultra marathons in the world) and it left me wanting more.
 The more you do, the more you realise what you are capable of.

 My personal adventures have grown too.
 I have been on hiking and climbing trips in Kenya, Morocco, Mexico, the Alps, Bolivia, Peru, Iceland, Nepal and many more.
 All of my mountaineering and polar training will be documented on this site under news.

 Anything ambitious can feel out of reach at the beginning but every bit of training I complete brings me closer to my goal.
-My training expeditions in Greenland and Norway have helped prepare me for phase one which has all brought me a step closer to the crossing of Antarctica (phase two)
+My training expeditions in Greenland and Norway helped prepare me for phase one which has all brought me a step closer to the crossing of Antarctica (phase two)

 I am ambitious and driven and incredibly motivated.
-When I told my family of my plan to cross Antartica, my brother was not surprised and said ‘you never give up.’
-Even if it is out of pure stubbornness to not give up, I know I will achieve this goal.
-The only question is when.
-Help me achieve the funding to set a start date.
+When I initially told my family of my plan to cross Antartica, my brother was not surprised and said ‘you never give up.’

 What can you do to help?